thunderheadone/one-sdk-android/README.md

 - You can opt a user back in, at any point, by setting the `optOut` parameter to `false` using the same method.
 - For instructions on completely removing a user's data from Thunderhead ONE or Salesforce Interaction Studio, see our [API Documentation](https://thunderheadone.github.io/one-api/#operation/delete).

-### Opt an end-user out/in of city/country level tracking
+### Opt an end user out of city country level tracking

 Use this option to opt an end-user out or in of all city/country level tracking.